shoui520/shoui520.github.io/multilingual_docs/id/vn-win.md

 After that, you should just be able to launch the game!

-Now go back to [Visual Novel Guide](https://learnjapanese.moe/vn/#playing-visual-novels-to-learn-japanese) to learn how to use Textractor with Yomichan.
+Now go back to [Visual Novel Guide](https://learnjapanese.moe/vn/#playing-visual-novels-to-learn-japanese) to learn how to use Textractor with Yomitan.

 ## Steam Games